dnj-isme/dnjisme-bachelor-thesis/datasets/README.roboflow.txt

-My First Project - v3 Prepared Dataset V2
+My First Project - v4 2025-04-04 3:32pm
 ==============================

-This dataset was exported via roboflow.com on March 25, 2025 at 8:31 AM GMT
+This dataset was exported via roboflow.com on April 4, 2025 at 8:33 AM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects